oupo/gbatoqr/README.md

 ## How to build the NDS program

 devkitPro is required.

+First, execute `./copy-submodule-files.sh` in the repository root directory.
-Execute the `make` command in the ndswide directory.
+Second, execute the `make` command in the ndswide directory.

 ## How to run the scanning program